pramnora/csv/README.md

 >filename.csv

 ...they are a special kind of *plain text* data file...;
-which most editor software/and, too, computer programming languages are able to read.
+which most editor software/and, too, computer programming languages are able to read/write.

 The files are laid out in a table like format...that includes a number of rows/colums;
 each successive piece of columnar data is kept separated from one another by using a comma(,):-